vsekhar/fabula/docs/design.md

    * Consensus service requires storage (logging) that scales with number of transactions (for however long records need to be kept)
    * Lock service requires storage that scales with number of locks
  * Cannot do this without semantic integration
-   * Not only does BankA want to know that BankB is particpating in the transaction, BankA wants to know that there is a debit of $10 from BankB before BankA will credit $10.
+   * Not only does BankA want to know that BankB is participating in the transaction, BankA wants to know that there is a debit of $10 from BankB before BankA will credit $10.
    * So some cross-origin content visibility is needed for cross-origin transactions
    * But how much visibility?
 The whole transaction (including upstream and downstream parts)?
 Who decides?
 How does the client construct a transaction and sub-parts to share with each of the participants?
    * Two-way trust?
 At a minimum, BankA needs to say "I want verification from BankB" and BankB needs to say "I will permit sharing transaction details with BankA."